EXPLORE OUR HOME RECIPES

 Wait 15–30 seconds.
 Pausing to let the coffee bloom gives the grounds a fuller flavour.

-Slowly pour water in a pencil-thin stream
+Pour in a pencil-thin stream of water

-The key to a successful iced pour over is in a controlled pour.
+The key to a successful pour over is in a controlled pour.
 Don’t have a specialised pouring tool, like a gooseneck kettle?
 Control your pour by using a hot water kettle or a spouted measuring cup.

-Let the coffee drip
+Watch the coffee drip

 The roasty sweet with dark cocoa notes of this blend, make Starbucks® Caffè Verona a well-balanced and rich cup of coffee.